lightninglabs/lightning-terminal/README.md

 `[ Example ]`) in `lit.conf` should be removed or changed to comments (
 `# Example`).

+For a full reference of all litd-native configuration options with descriptions and defaults, see [`sample-litd.conf`](./sample-litd.conf) in this repository.

 ## Usage

 Read the [walkthrough](docs/WALKTHROUGH.md) document to learn more about how to